barcia/bramework/README.md

 A web starter kit

-## ℹ️ About
+## About
 - Repository: https://github.com/barcia/bramework
 - Support: https://barcia.gal/contacto

 Bramework is a web starter kit that offers a set of tools and basic files for a quick start of a web development project.
-It is more oriented to develop with [Sass](http://sass-lang.com).

-## 🛫 Getting Started
+## Getting Started

 ### Prerequisites
 You must have installed [Node](https://nodejs.org/en/download/) and [NPM](https://www.npmjs.com/get-npm)